MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityWaste/WasteQuantity.md

 ---
-title: WasteQuantity in Cloud for Sustainability waste data model - Common Data Model | Microsoft Docs
+title: WasteQuantity in Cloud for Sustainability waste data model
 description: Stores information on the actual waste quantity of the organization.
 author: cdm-publisher
 ms.service: common-data-model